discourse/discourse_docker/README.md

 If you want a multiple container setup, see the `data.yml` and `web_only.yml` templates in the samples directory.
 To ease this process, `launcher` will inject an env var called `DISCOURSE_HOST_IP` which will be available inside the image.

 WARNING: In a multiple container configuration, *make sure* you setup iptables or some other firewall to protect various ports (for postgres/redis).
+On Ubuntu, install the `ufw` or `iptables-persistent` package to manage firewall rules.

 ### Email